 Beginning with VisualAge Smalltalk V6.0, the currentCodePage method answers a String on Unix and MVS platforms and an Integer on Windows platforms.
-Thus, the current code page conversion support is inconsistent on supported platforms.
-Several of the code page conversion routines use the currentCodePage as an argument.
+Thus, the current code page conversion

 This currentCodePage inconsistency causes problems for applications that must execute on multiple platforms.
 For example, a user who passes String code pages to Windows conversion routines will encounter a walkback because the Windows conversion API expects Integers.
 UNIX accepts either Integers or Strings, but the 'iconv' API must be passed a String code page name in order to work properly.